jackhenshaw/retail_demand_forecasting/README.md

 ```
 pytest
 ```
-This will run all unit and integration tests, ensuring the core logic and API functionality are working as expected (once implemented).
+The testing suite verifies the core business logic of the forecasting pipeline and ensures the API endpoints are functioning correctly.
+The tests use mocking to isolate functions, ensuring resillience against failures and guaranteering predictable results.

 ## 6. Screenshots & Dashboards
 ### Basic EDA dashboards